shree998/Campus-Expert/submissions/sfallahadl/impact-proposal.md

 ## Your Proposal's Impact

 The proposal aims to address the problem of the community being disconnected in certain areas such as communication and events that are being held.
-It will also help orgamizations at ASU to communicate with eachother more.
+It will also encourage organizations at ASU to communicate with eachother about events and opportunities.

 When identifying the impact of your proposal, you should focus on the following areas:
 - Target audience